engr101staff/engr101matlab/_sources/iteration/exercise.rst

     - Batman!!!Batman!

-      - Take a closer look at the ``n`` value
+      - Take a close look at the ``n`` value of the loop;

-    - BatmanBatman!
+    - Bat man Batman!

-      + "Batman punches people in the face." --Batman
+      + Good job!

     - It will result in an infinite loop.

-      - Since we never change the value of ``n``, 10 will never equal 3 so the code will run forever.
+      - Since we never change the value of ``n``, 10 will never be less than 3 so the code will run forever.

 .. mchoice:: mce_6_7
     :practice: T